ran-research-lab/earsketch-webclient-2025/tests/manual/client-test-3rd-party-integration.md

 ------------------------------------------------------------------------------
 # Tests

-1. Share to Soundcloud
-In the script menu, click share, and choose "soundcloud".
-This will prompt you for a soundcloud username/password, and you can choose if the song will be private/public.

-2. Report Error
+1. Report Error
 In the main options (gear icon), click "Report Error".
-This will create a github issue.
+This will create a GitHub issue.

-3. Freesound
+2. Freesound
 In sound browser -> "+ Add Your Own Sound", choose the "Freesound" tab.
 Verify that the page loads.

+3. (future test)

-4. Tunepad
+4. (future test)
-In sound browser -> "+ Add Your Own Sound", choose the "Tunepad" tab.
-Verify that the page loads.

-5. Groove Machine
+5. (future test)
-In sound browser -> "+ Add Your Own Sound", choose the "Groove Machine" tab.
-Verify that the page loads.

 6. (future test)